Ahmet Ertegun: Marriages

-On 6 January 1953 Ertegun married Jan Holm (née Enstam), a Swedish-American actress, fashion model, and set designer, who was the daughter of Carl Enstam and the former wife of Edward Walter Rathbun.
+On 6 January 1953 Ertegun married Jan Holm (née Enstam), a Swedish-American actress, fashion model, and set designer, who was the daughter of Carl Enstam and the former wife of Walter Butterfield Rathbun.
 She and Ertegun had no children and divorced in about 1956.

 In 1961 he married Ioana Maria "Mica" Grecianu, the former wife of Stefan Grecianu and a daughter of Gheorghe Banu, a Romanian doctor and statesman.
 Mica later became a well-known interior designer, a co-founder of the decorating firm MAC II.
 The couple had no children.

 Later career

 In the 1960s, Atlantic, often in partnerships with local labels such as Stax Records in Memphis, helped to develop the growth of soul music, with artists such as Ben E. King, Solomon Burke, Otis Redding, Sam and Dave, Percy Sledge, Aretha Franklin and Wilson Pickett.
-Ertegun helped introduce America to The Rascals when he discovered the group at a Westhampton nightclub in 1965 and signed them to Atlantic.
+Ertegun helped introduce America to The Rascals when he discovered the group at a Westhampton, New York, nightclub in 1965 and signed them to Atlantic.
 They went on to chart 13 Top 40 singles in four years and were elected to the Rock-n-Roll Hall of Fame in 1997.
 Ertegun heard Led Zeppelin's demo and was confident they would be successful after hearing the first few songs, and quickly signed them.
 In the late 1970s, during the disco era, Ertegun contracted producer Silvio Tancredi to Atlantic Records.
 Atlantic Records also held the rights to recordings by Stephen Stills.
 After negotiating with David Geffen, who in turn was negotiating with Clive Davis at Columbia Records to transfer the rights to David Crosby and Graham Nash to Atlantic Records, he signed Crosby, Stills and Nash and convinced the trio to allow Neil Young to join them on one of their tours, thereby founding Crosby, Stills, Nash and Young.

 Ertegun initially had no desire to sell Atlantic, but his partner Jerry Wexler was nervous about the label's future and after convincing Ertegun's brother Nesuhi of his position, Ertegun eventually conceded and they sold Atlantic to Warner Bros.-Seven Arts in 1967 for $17 million in stock, although Wexler later admitted that, because of assets including the rights to the Woodstock film and the accompanying record, the deal paid them less than half of what the label was actually worth.
 Wexler had seen the other 1950s independent record labels disappear with the waning popularity of rhythm and blues, and said only Ertegun's foresightful adaptation of signing white rock musicians turned out to be the basis of Atlantic's continued success.
 Four years later, the Ertegun brothers took some of the money and co-founded the New York Cosmos Association football team of the North American Soccer League.
 They were instrumental in bringing famous players such as Pelé, Carlos Alberto and Franz Beckenbauer to the club.